On this page:

 A planning permit is required for some types of development to ensure bushfire risk is considered and bushfire protection measures are in place.

-The BMO is clause 44.06 of Victorian planning schemes.
+The BMO is Clause 44.06 of Victorian planning schemes.

 Video on bushfire management overlay